Here is why Globalstar Inc. (GSAT) stock volatility recorded over the last month was 7.50%

-Let’s start up with the current stock price of Globalstar Inc. (GSAT), which is $1.59 to be very precise.
-The Stock rose vividly during the last session to $1.67 after opening rate of $1.67 while the lowest price it went was recorded $1.58 before closing at $1.64.Recently in News on August 5, 2021, Globalstar Announces Second Quarter 2021 Results.
+Globalstar Inc. (GSAT) is priced at $1.54 after the most recent trading session.
+At the very opening of the session, the stock price was $1.67 and reached a high price of $1.67, prior to closing the session it reached the value of $1.53.
+The stock touched a low price of $1.53.Recently in News on August 5, 2021, Globalstar Announces Second Quarter 2021 Results.
 Globalstar, Inc. (NYSE American: GSAT) today announced its operating and financial results for the quarter ended June 30, 2021.
 You can read further details here

 Globalstar Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $2.9800 on 02/10/21, with the lowest value was $0.3325 for the same time period, recorded on 01/04/21.